-Students will normally select their courses from the regular graduate courses offered by the department.
-In addition to these regular courses, you may elect to take ENGL 6397: Directed Study (3 hours) under the supervision of a graduate faculty member who agrees to direct the course.
+In addition to regular course offerings, you may elect to take ENGL 6397: Directed Study (3 hours) under the supervision of a graduate faculty member who agrees to direct the course.
 Except in unusual cases, Directed Study is restricted to students in the later stages of their programs.
-Students must secure prior approval of their planned study from both the director of the study and the Graduate Coordinator (work up a written proposal of a page or so with the director of the study, both of you sign it, and submit it to the coordinator).
+Students must secure prior approval of their planned study in that course from both the director of the study and the Graduate Coordinator (work up a written syllabus, including readings, of a page or so with the director of the study, both of you sign it, and submit it to the Graduate Coordinator).